-Of course, thinking ahead, the kids will also want to go on those silly games where you win a soft toy bigger than your house.
+Of course, thinking ahead, the kids will also want to go on those games where you win a soft toy bigger than your house.
 For your information, that costs £20* per child – but gives them £50* of games vouchers.

-So all in, you book for a day and your £257.00* lighter.
+So all in, you book for a day and you’re £257.00* lighter.
 Oh, and then there was the £20 each in the gift shop, the obligatory refillable drinks, sugar doughnuts and bag of sweets, plus dinner in The Rollercoaster Restaurant.
 So add another £140* plus more if you decide to go for Fast Track.
 Thus bringing it to a grand total of £397.00* for a family of four for one day out.

 There’s one thing I’ve never realised before.
 You see, I LOVE rides, rollercoasters and being flung all over the place.
 Primarily I shit my pants at the time but then go back for more.
 Furthermore, I’ve always come off a ride laughing, so I thought I enjoyed this kind of thing, but apparently, my face doesn’t!

 In most of the pictures, I look as if I’m being tested on by Aliens and pulling a weirdly demented expression.

 You know that point where you come off the ride and walk through to the screens to view your photographs?
 I could feel everyone looking around to see who the imbecile was.
 And there I was, standing with two mortified kids next to me, just shaking their heads and uttering, “at least it’s not your Mum…”